Cleveland Fire: Replanting and salvage logging

 The Eldorado National Forest conducted an aerial reseeding operation over 9580 acres of Forest Service and lumber company land, hoping to use cereal barley to help stabilize the soil to prevent erosion and landslides.
 In conjunction with the aerial operation, workers built more than 1,100 check dams to catch debris and eroded soil in drainages of the American River.
 The operation was completed before the end of October 1992.
 The fire's removal of vegetation and the resulting absence of evapotranspiration was later suggested by an Eldorado National Forest geologist as a contributing factor to an enormous landslide in 1997 that closed Highway 50 for weeks.
 One environmental group attributed it to the salvage logging effort.

-The Forest Service's recovery plan allowed for the salvage logging of 155 million board feet of timber in the fire area, increased from the originally proposed 134 million board feet.
-The plan allowed the retention of 11 percent of the dead wood by volume, the creation of almost 6 mi of temporary roads, and the dismantling of 40 mi of existing roads.
+The Forest Service's recovery plan allowed for the salvage logging of 155 million board feet of timber in the fire area.
+The plan allowed for the retention of 11 percent of the dead wood by volume, the creation of almost 6 mi of temporary roads, and the dismantling of 40 mi of existing roads.
 The final timber harvest target exceeded the Eldorado National Forest's entire annual timber sale volume of roughly 140 million board feet.
 The salvage logging plan was anticipated to create 2,140 jobs.
 During the three years following the fire, the forest carried out a $15 million reforestation project that saw four million seedlings planted.
 The fire led to a debate over the contribution of conifer plantations to wildfire spread and severity, as well as the need for more prescribed burning.